mynl/aggregate/doc/2_user_guides/2_x_aggregate.rst

 - ``price`` to apply distortion (spectral) risk measure pricing rules with a variety of capital standards, see XXXX.
 - ``snap`` to round an input number to the index of ``density_df``.

+Create and print some?
+Print vs. qd.

+Printing the object returns its name, information about the frequency and severity stochastic models, and how the object was computed, followed by a dataframe of statistics.
+The dataframe can be accessed directly as the property ``a.describe``.